jevgenik/manuals/grep.md

+Regualr Expressions (regex) are a sequence of characters that define a search pattern.

 Grep is a command-line utility for searching plain-text data sets for lines that match a regular expression.
-Its name comes from the ed command g/re/p (globally search a regular expression and print), which has the same effect: doing a global search with the regular expression and printing all matching lines.
+Its name comes from the ed command g/re/p (globally search a regular expression and print), which has the same effect:
+doing a global search with the regular expression and printing all matching lines.

+- `\` - escape character (e.g. \. - match a dot character)
-$ - end of line (e.g. a$ - lines that end with a)
+- `$` - end of line (e.g. a$ - lines that end with a)
-^ - start of line (e.g. ^a - lines that start with a)
+- `^` - start of line (e.g. ^a - lines that start with a)
-. - any character (e.g. a.b - lines that contain a, then any character, then b)
+- `.` - any character (e.g. a.b - lines that contain a, then any character, then b)